Jacob-yen/LEMON/README.md

 > python -u -m run.mutation_executor demo.conf

 The above command shows how to generate mutants and calculating inconsistencies in `LEMON`. `demo.conf` is the configuration file we provided for `demo run`.
-Of course you should configure the self-defined path information (e.g. dataset_dir ) in it as described in `experiments.conf`.

 **Localization:**